heykiditsaaron/coffer-minecraft/docs/WORKFLOW.md

 - It must be:
   - named as placeholder,
-  - scoped to a phase,
+  - scoped to a phase or decimal,
   - and removed or replaced in a later phase.

 - Placeholder behavior must NEVER: